hww/XiKeyboard/README.md

 DisableMinorMode(mode) // Disable minor mode
 ```

-To lockup keysequence in the buffer use method _Lookup_ with arguments: key sequence, start index of sequence, end index of sequence and accept or not default key binding<sup>read KeyMap chapter</sup>.
-The method returns the _KeyMapItem_ ofject in case of recognized sequence.
+To lockup key sequence in the buffer use method _Lookup_ with arguments: key sequence, start index of sequence, end index of sequence and accept or not default key binding<sup>read KeyMap chapter</sup>.
+The method returns the _KeyMapItem_ object in case of recognized sequence.

 ```C#
   KeyMapItem Lookup([NotNull] int[] sequence, int starts, int ends, bool acceptDefaults)
 ```

 To get current string in the buffer use _GetBufferString_ and _GetBufferSubString_ methods.
 To select substring in the buffer use _SetSelection_ and to read selection _GetSelection_ methods.
-The first method set begin and end position of selection, but last method returns thispostions.
+The first method set begin and end position of selection, but last method returns current positions.

 Additoanal delegates _OnSequencePressed_ will be called when one of sequence bindings triggered.